ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  sentence  shall  be  at least three years and the term shall be fixed as
  follows:
   (a) For a class A felony, the term shall be life imprisonment;
+ S. 6471--A  4

   (b) For a class B felony, the term shall be fixed by  the  court,  and shall not exceed twenty-five years;
   (c)  For  a  class C felony, the term shall be fixed by the court, and shall not exceed fifteen years;
   (d) For a class D felony, the term shall be fixed by  the  court,  and shall not exceed seven years; and
- S. 6471  4

   (e)  For  a  class E felony, the term shall be fixed by the court, and shall not exceed four years.
   3. [Minimum period of imprisonment.
 The minimum period of imprisonment under an indeterminate sentence shall be at least one year and shall  be fixed as follows:
   (a) In the case of a class A felony, the minimum period shall be fixed by the court and specified in the sentence.
   (i) For a class A-I felony, such minimum period shall not be less than fifteen  years  nor more than twenty-five years; provided, however, that (A) where a sentence, other than a sentence of death or  life  imprison- ment  without parole, is imposed upon a defendant convicted of murder in the first degree as defined in section 125.27 of this chapter such mini- mum period shall be not less than twenty years nor more than twenty-five years, and, (B) where a sentence is imposed upon a  defendant  convicted of murder in the second degree as defined in subdivision five of section 125.25  of  this chapter or convicted of aggravated murder as defined in section 125.26 of this chapter, the sentence shall be life  imprisonment without  parole,  and,  (C) where a sentence is imposed upon a defendant convicted of attempted murder in the first degree as defined in  article one  hundred  ten of this chapter and subparagraph (i), (ii) or (iii) of paragraph (a) of subdivision one and paragraph (b) of subdivision one of section 125.27 of this chapter or attempted aggravated murder as defined in article one hundred ten of this chapter and section  125.26  of  this chapter such minimum period shall be not less than twenty years nor more than forty years.
   (ii)  For  a  class A-II felony, such minimum period shall not be less than three years nor more than eight years four months, except that  for the  class A-II felony of predatory sexual assault as defined in section 130.95 of this chapter or the class  A-II  felony  of  predatory  sexual assault  against  a  child as defined in section 130.96 of this chapter, such minimum period shall be not less than ten years nor more than twen- ty-five years.
   (b) For any other felony, the minimum period shall  be  fixed  by  the court  and specified in the sentence and shall be not less than one year nor more than one-third of the maximum term imposed.
   4. Alternative definite sentence for class D and E  felonies.
 When  a person,  other than a second or persistent felony offender, is sentenced for a class D or class E felony, and the court,  having  regard  to  the nature  and  circumstances of the crime and to the history and character of the defendant, is of the opinion that a sentence of  imprisonment  is necessary  but  that it would be unduly harsh to impose an indeterminate or determinate sentence, the court may impose  a  definite  sentence  of imprisonment and fix a term of one year or less.
   5.]
 Life  imprisonment  without  parole.
 Notwithstanding  any  other provision of law, a defendant sentenced  to  life  imprisonment  without parole  shall  not  be  or  become  eligible  for  parole or conditional release.
 For purposes of commitment and custody, other than  parole  and conditional  release,  such sentence shall be deemed to be an indetermi- nate sentence.
-A defendant may be sentenced to life imprisonment without parole  upon  conviction  for the crime of murder in the first degree as defined in section 125.27 of this chapter and  in  accordance  with  the procedures  provided  by  law  for imposing a sentence for such crime.
-A defendant who was eighteen years of age or older  at  the  time  of  the commission  of  the crime must be sentenced to life imprisonment without parole upon conviction for the crime of terrorism as defined in  section 490.25  of  this  chapter,  where  the  specified  offense the defendant
+A defendant may be sentenced to life imprisonment without parole upon conviction for the crime of murder in the  first  degree  as
- S. 6471  5
+ S. 6471--A  5

- committed is a class A-I felony; the crime of criminal possession  of  a chemical  weapon  or biological weapon in the first degree as defined in section 490.45 of this chapter; or the crime of criminal use of a chemi- cal  weapon  or  biological  weapon  in  the  first degree as defined in section 490.55 of this chapter; provided, however, that nothing in  this subdivision  shall  preclude  or  prevent  a  sentence of death when the defendant is also convicted of the crime of murder in the  first  degree as defined in section 125.27 of this chapter.
+ defined  in  section  125.27  of this chapter and in accordance with the procedures provided by law for imposing a sentence  for  such  crime.
+A defendant  who  was  eighteen  years  of age or older at the time of the commission  of  the crime must be sentenced to life imprisonment without parole upon conviction for the crime of terrorism as defined in  section 490.25  of  this  chapter,  where  the  specified  offense the defendant committed is a class A-I felony; the crime of criminal possession  of  a chemical  weapon  or biological weapon in the first degree as defined in section 490.45 of this chapter; or the crime of criminal use of a chemi- cal weapon or biological weapon  in  the  first  degree  as  defined  in section  490.55 of this chapter; provided, however, that nothing in this subdivision shall preclude or prevent  a  sentence  of  death  when  the defendant  is  also convicted of the crime of murder in the first degree as defined in section 125.27 of this chapter.
 A defendant who was seven- teen years of age or younger at the time of the commission of the  crime may  be  sentenced, in accordance with law, to the applicable indetermi- nate sentence with a maximum term of life imprisonment.
 A defendant must be sentenced to life imprisonment without parole upon conviction for the crime of murder in the second degree as defined in subdivision  five  of section  125.25 of this chapter or for the crime of aggravated murder as defined in subdivision one of section 125.26 of this chapter.
 A  defend- ant may be sentenced to life imprisonment without parole upon conviction for  the  crime  of  aggravated  murder as defined in subdivision two of section 125.26 of this chapter.
   [6.]
 4. Determinate sentence.
 [Except as provided in subdivision  four of  this  section  and subdivisions two and four of section 70.02, when] WHEN a person is sentenced as a  violent  felony  offender  pursuant  to section  70.02  [or  as  a  second  violent  felony offender pursuant to section 70.04 or as a second felony  offender  on  a  conviction  for  a violent  felony  offense pursuant to section 70.06] OF THIS ARTICLE, the SENTENCE SHALL BE FIXED BY THE court.
 IF A COURT FINDS THAT  A  SENTENCE OF  IMPRISONMENT  OF MORE THAN ONE YEAR IS THE MINIMUM TERM OF IMPRISON- MENT NECESSARY TO ACHIEVE THE GOALS OF SENTENCING, THE COURT must impose a determinate sentence of imprisonment in accordance with the provisions of such [sections and such sentence shall include, as a part thereof,  a period  of  post-release  supervision  in accordance with section 70.45] SECTION.
-  §  6.
+  § 7.
 Subdivision d of section 74 of chapter 3 of  the  laws  of  1995,
- enacting the sentencing reform act of 1995, as amended by section 19  of part A of chapter 55 of the laws of 2021, is amended to read as follows:
+ enacting  the sentencing reform act of 1995, as amended by section 17 of part A of chapter 55 of the laws of 2023, is amended to read as follows:
   d.
-Sections  one-a [through], ONE-B, TWO, FOUR THROUGH EIGHT, ELEVEN, TWELVE, twenty, twenty-four through twenty-eight, thirty  through  thir- ty-nine,  forty-two  and forty-four of this act shall be deemed repealed on September 1, 2023;
+Sections one-a [through], ONE-B, TWO, FOUR THROUGH  EIGHT,  ELEVEN, TWELVE,  twenty,  twenty-four through twenty-eight, thirty through thir- ty-nine, forty-two and forty-four of this act shall be  deemed  repealed on September 1, 2025;
-  § 7.
+  §  8.
 Subdivisions  2  and  4  of  section 70.02 of the penal law are
  REPEALED and subdivision 3, as amended by chapter 765  of  the  laws  of 2005,  paragraphs  (b)  and  (c)  as amended by chapter 1 of the laws of 2013, is amended to read as follows:
   [3.]
 2. Term of sentence.
 The term [of a determinate sentence]  for  a violent  felony offense must be fixed by the court.
 THE COURT MAY IMPOSE A DEFINITE SENTENCE OF IMPRISONMENT AND FIX A  TERM  OF  LESS  THAN  ONE YEAR.
 IF A COURT FINDS THAT A SENTENCE OF IMPRISONMENT OF MORE THAN ONE YEAR IS THE MINIMUM TERM OF IMPRISONMENT NECESSARY TO ACHIEVE THE  GOALS OF SENTENCING, THE COURT SHALL IMPOSE A DETERMINATE SENTENCE as follows:
+  (a)  For  a class B felony, the term must be at least [five years] ONE YEAR and must not exceed twenty-five years, provided, however, that  the
+ S. 6471--A  6

-  (a) For a class B felony, the term must be at least [five  years]  ONE YEAR  and must not exceed twenty-five years, provided, however, that the term [must be]:  (i) [at least ten years and]  must  not  exceed  thirty years  where  the sentence is for the crime of aggravated assault upon a police officer or peace officer as defined in  section  120.11  of  this chapter;  and (ii) [at least ten years and] must not exceed thirty years where the sentence is for the crime of aggravated  manslaughter  in  the first degree as defined in section 125.22 of this chapter;
+ term  [must  be]:  (i) [at least ten years and] must not exceed thirty years where the sentence is for the crime of aggravated assault  upon  a police  officer  or  peace  officer as defined in section 120.11 of this chapter;  and (ii) [at least ten years and] must not exceed thirty years where the sentence is for the crime of aggravated  manslaughter  in  the first degree as defined in section 125.22 of this chapter;
- S. 6471  6

   (b)  For  a  class C felony, the term must be at least [three and one- half years] ONE YEAR and must not exceed fifteen years, provided, howev- er, that the term [must be]: (i) [at least seven  years  and]  must  not exceed  twenty  years  where the sentence is for the crime of aggravated manslaughter in the second degree as defined in section 125.21  of  this chapter;  (ii)  [at  least seven years and] must not exceed twenty years where the sentence is for the crime of attempted aggravated assault upon a police officer or peace officer as defined in section 120.11  of  this chapter;  (iii)  [at least three and one-half years and] must not exceed twenty years where the sentence is for the crime of aggravated criminal- ly negligent homicide as defined in section 125.11 of this chapter;  and (iv)  [at  least five years and] must not exceed fifteen years where the sentence is imposed for the crime of aggravated criminal possession of a weapon as defined in section 265.19 of this chapter;
   (c) For a class D felony, the term must be at least  [two  years]  ONE YEAR  and  must not exceed seven years, provided, however, that the term
  [must be]: (i) [at least two years and]  must  not  exceed  eight  years where  the  sentence  is  for  the crime of menacing a police officer or peace officer as defined in section 120.18 of this chapter; and (ii) [at least three and one-half years and] must not exceed  seven  years  where the sentence is imposed for the crime of criminal possession of a weapon in  the  third degree as defined in subdivision ten of section 265.02 of this chapter; AND
   (d) For a class E felony, the term must be at least one [and  one-half years] YEAR and must not exceed four years.
-  § 8.
+  §  9.
 Sections 60.06, 60.07, 60.11-a, 70.04, 70.06, 70.07, 70.08 and
  70.10 of the penal law are REPEALED.
-  §  9.
+  § 10.
 Subdivisions 1 and 3 of section 70.05 of the penal law, subdivi-
  sion 1 as amended by chapter 615 of the laws of 1984, subdivision  3  as added by chapter 481 of the laws of 1978, paragraph (a) of subdivision 3 as  amended  by  chapter  174  of  the laws of 2003 and paragraph (c) of